Career Opportunities in the Biomedical Informatics Group

 We are not actively searching for new doctoral students at the moment.
 If you are highly interested in our research and feel exceptionally well qualified we are looking forward to your application.
 You can apply directly or participate in multiple graduate programs offered by the Life Science Zurich Graduate School of ETH Zürich and University of Zürich.

 The BMI lab is looking for a student assistant with solid computer engineering skills and an advanced Python understanding to clean, optimize the syntax, write tests and the documentation of the ImmunoPepper research software.
 The software generates neoepitope candidates for cancer vaccines by translating complex splicing graphs.

 The complete job description can be found here.

 The ELLIS PhD & Postdoc Program supports excellent young researchers by connecting them to leading researchers across Europe and offering a variety of networking and training activities, including summer schools and workshops.
 ELLIS PhDs and postdocs conduct cutting-edge curiosity-driven research in machine learning or a related research area with the goal of publishing in top-tier conferences in the field.

 MSc and BSc projects

-The lab accepts motivated master students to carry out their master thesis research in the group.
+The BMI lab accepts motivated students to carry out their bachelor and master thesis research in the group.
 We provide a list of currently open project proposals and areas of interest of group members.
 Please read through the proposals and contact us if you are interested.
-(The link will only appear inside of ETH network.)

 For more information, please contact Gunnar Rätsch and use “#application #info” in the subject line.
 Please be patient while awaiting a response – we are a busy group!